epfl-ada/ada-2024-project-microbiotaandco/README.md

 ### The dataset

-The CMU Movie Summary Corpus is a a collection of 42,306 movie plot summaries and metadata at both the movie level and character level.
+The CMU Movie Summary Corpus is a a collection of 42,306 movie plot summaries and metadata at both the movie and character level.

 This data supports work in the following paper: